"Hey, Marina! Got any plans for the holidays?"

 "P-Pearl?
 Is everything ok!?
 I— !
 Is something wrong?"

 "Huh?"
 A shuddering breath escaped Pearl.
 "Blessed Tides..."
-She realized with a start that her eyes were burning with tears.
+She realized with a start that her eyes were brimming with tears.
 "Oh, um..."
-She quickly wiped them from her eyes before finding Marina's eyes.
+She quickly wiped them from her eyes before finding Marina's gaze.
 "It's amazing, Marina.
 Sorry, I've... not gotten a gift like this before."
-She laughed, the sound so light and genuine it almost sounded wrong coming from her.
+She laughed, so light and genuine it almost felt wrong coming from her.

 The relief and joy that flooded Marina's face made Pearl feel like she could fly.

-With a tiny bit of reluctance, she removed one of her hands from the new crown, to grab the old one from her hand.
-The plastic felt cheap and brittle in her fingers, an insignificant imitation of the real thing clutched in her other hand.
+She slowly grabbed her old crown.
+The plastic felt cheap and brittle in her fingers; an insignificant imitation of the real thing clutched in her other hand.
 Pearl slowly lifted the new one to her head, flinching for a moment as the cool metal touched her tentacles.

 Marina was practically beaming, her hands clenched in eager fists as she watched with glee.
 That was finally enough to shock Pearl back to her senses.